There’s a commonly believed myth going around that XLT on a Ford truck means “Extra Long Truck.”

 - Limited

 Most people don’t have much practical use for the top-of-the-range Raptor or Limited.
-However, if neither the XL nor the XLT feels like enough for you, consider the Lariat or the King Ranch.
+However, if neither the XL nor the XLT feels like adequate for you, consider the Lariat or the King Ranch.

 Remember that, for new trucks, optional enhancements are available.
-This sometimes makes picking a trim level insignificant.
+This sometimes makes selecting a trim level inconsequential.
 For example, you can have an XL that costs more and is better equipped than an XLT.
-Funny.
+Odd.

 Conclusion

-As a reminder, XLT means Extra Luxurious Truck.
+As a reminder, XLT means Extra Lavish Truck.
 It’s nothing to do with the size of the truck bed.

 It’s simply a trim level.
 These days, the XLT is found above the basic XL model and below the Lariat.